D4KU/unity-better-transform-inspector/README.md

 * In Unity, go to `Window` > `Package Manager` > `+` > `Add Package from disk`
 * Select `package.json` at the root of the package folder

-Unity should automatically load the add-on.
-After the successful installation you should already see additional input fields for world space coordinates in the inspector of a Transform component.
-The expression engine needs to be manually activated, though.
-To do so, open the context menu of a Transform component and click `Enable Expressions`.
+Unity should automatically load the package.
+After the successful installation you should see additional input fields for world space coordinates in the inspector of a Transform component.

 # Usage

+The Inspector accepting extended expressions, named the Expressive Inspector, works a bit differently from the default Transform Inspector.
+To support value swapping and ease formula editing, the shown values are not updated by other operations manipulating the respective Transform, such as scene gizmos.
+As soon as the Inspector is shown, the initial transformation is stored for any variable or function to reference it.

+Because this behaviour is unfavorable in most situations, the Expressive Inspector must be activated manually via the context menu of a Transform component.
+To refresh the stored transformation, change the selection or toggle the Expressive Inspector via this menu.

-The add-on defines various variables and functions to be used in the inspector's input fields.
-What follows is a comprehensive list of these variables and functions.
-Of course the infix operators `+-*/` for addition, subtraction, multiplication, and division are also supported.
+What follows is a comprehensive list of variables and functions that can be used with the Expressive Inspector.
+Of course the standard infix operators `+-*/` for addition, subtraction, multiplication, and division are also supported.

 ### Variables